ucsb-cs148-f21/project-t02-clubrush/docs/DESIGN.md

 - We're doing this using React. <br />

 Back end: <br />
-- We data scraped Shoreline using Python and have loaded all the data into MongoDB, and our website retrieves all this data from the database and displays all the club pages. <br />
+- We data scraped Shoreline using puppeteer and have loaded all the data into MongoDB, and our website retrieves all this data from the database and displays all the club pages.
+It also allows for the user to create a new user account and load it into MongoDB.<br />

 Database: <br />
-- This database stores all the club info that was data scraped from Shoreline, including the club name, image, banner, links, club description, and the way its categorized. <br />
+- This database stores all the club info that was data scraped from Shoreline, including the club name, image, banner, links, club description, and the way its categorized.
+It also stores existing users.<br />

 User Authentication: <br />